dadosdelaplace/pollspain/R/cran-comments.md

 ## Comments
-One test is conditionally skipped on Linux using `skip_on_os("linux")` due to a known transactional issue in `duckdb` under Linux-only environments.
-This does not affect functionality or user experience.
+One test is conditionally skipped on Linux using `skip_on_os("linux")` due to a known transactional issue in `duckdb` under Linux-only environments (only in release) This does not affect functionality or user experience.
 All other tests pass.